yuviiitm26/portfolio/README.md

-# Senior AI Engineer Portfolio
+# AI Engineer | Data Scientist Portfolio

 A high-end, production-grade portfolio website designed for a Senior Data Scientist & AI Engineer.
 Built with HTML5, CSS3, and Vanilla JavaScript.